Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 Using the Watch as normal, with the always-on-display disabled but raise- and touch-to-wake enabled, tracking a workout, and regularly checking notifications, the watch lasted a day and a half without issue.
 Enabling the always-on-display didn't impact battery life that much, but enough to concern me about the next step, which is sleep tracking.

-This isn't the multi-day watch you may be hoping for, but you can easily get away with wearing it all day, tracking your sleep, and charging it in the morning.

-For three days, I used the watch as normal during the day, with AOD enabled and a workout tracked, and went to bed wearing it to track sleep, and woke up in the low double-digits each time.
-Putting it on the charger while I got ready in the morning, it had around 50% by the time I had to leave the house to take my kid to school.
+For three days, I used the watch normally during the day with AOD enabled.
+Then, I tracked a workout and went to bed wearing it to track sleep.
+When I woke up, I was in the low double-digits each time.
+So I put it on the charger while I got ready in the morning, and it had around 50% by the time I had to leave the house to take my kid to school.
 When I got back from the commute, I charged it up to 100%.

 If you're the kind of person who needs a smartwatch to last multiple days, it's going to be tough to do here, but you can and likely will get more than 24 hours from it.
 The caveat is that I didn't engage the GPS at all, but I heard anecdotally from other people reviewing these devices that, as on other wearables, it destroys the battery.

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.